Lugribossk/dropwizard-experiment/README.md

 ### Setup
 1. Install Node.js and npm.
 2. Globally install Grunt CLI: `npm install -g grunt-cli`
-3. Install individual project dependencies in their folders: `npm install` (Maven will also automatically do this when running `mvn install`.)
+3. Install dependencies in project root: `npm install` (Maven will also automatically do this when running `mvn install`.)

 ### Running
 The frontend is automatically bundled into the backend when that is built, so it is only necessary to run this directly when developing.